 The rules and/or regulations set forth herein are designed to provide for the orderly conduct of racing events and to establish minimum acceptable requirements for such events.
 These rules shall govern the condition of all events, and by participating in these events, all participants are deemed to have complied with these rules.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATIONS OF OR COMPLIANCE WITH THESE RULES AND/OR REGULATIONS.
 They are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to a participant, spectator or official.
 The race director shall be empowered to permit reasonable and appropriate deviation from any of the specifications herein or impose any further restrictions that in his opinion do not alter the minimum acceptable requirements.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH ALTERATION OF SPECIFICATIONS.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.
 No radios, EXCEPT MANDATORY RACECEIVERS , allowed in car, or with any pit member or anyone connected with the racecar.

-Rules apply at all times car is on track.
+1. SAFETY EQUIPMENT Rules apply at all times car is on track.
 An operational 2-1/2 pound minimum fire extinguisher with gauge visible for inspection purpose is mandatory in each racecar and tow vehicles.
 Extinguisher must be mounted in a quick release bracket.
 DUCT TAPE OR ZIP TIES ARE NOT AN ACCEPTABLE MOUNTING DEVICE.
 Rules apply at all times car is on track.
-Snell-rated SA2010 or SA2015 helmet required.
+Snell-rated SA2010, SA2015, or SA2020 helmet required.
 Roll bar padding required in driver compartment.
 Recommended: Fire retardant padding.
-SCI-approved full fire suit required.
+SFI-approved full fire suit required.
 Fire retardant gloves, shoes and neck brace (or head and neck restraint) required.
 Competitors under the age 18 are recommended to use an SFI 38.1 head and neck restraint system due to the young body and developing bones.
 Right and left seat head supports required if using head and neck restraint system.
 Recommended: Fire retardant head sock and underwear, collapsible steering shaft.
 Driver-side window net required, minimum 16 inch by 20-inch ribbon or mesh style and must be mounted to roll cage so latch is at top front of window.
 Minimum three inch (two inch with head restraint system) wide SFI-approved five point safety belt assembly required, must be mounted securely to main roll cage.
 Recommended: Safety belts no more than 2 years old.
-Any safety equipmentphysically or visibly worn or damaged must be replaced, regardless of age.
+Any safety equipment physically or visibly worn or damaged must be replaced, regardless of age.
 All safety equipment must not be altered and must follow manufacturers use, specifications and requirements for installation.

 3. ROLL CAGE Main cage must consist of continuous hoops, minimum 1.5-inch O.D. seamless DOM tubing, with a minimum wall thickness of 0.095, low carbon or mild steel recommended.
 Front and rear hoop must match main cage pipe size.
 Four-post roll cage required, front down bars and rear hoop must be welded to OEM frame.
 Driver’s head must not protrude outside cage with helmet on.
 Rear hoop must have “X” brace, cons isting of one full horizontal and one full diagonal bar, minimum 1.25-inch O.D. with 0.083-inch wall thickness.
 Front down bars must be tied together; passenger side front down bars may be maximum 11 inches in from top of door.
 Must be minimum 40 inches between outside edge of front and rear down bars at top of door panel.
 Top halo must be minimum 40 inches across, outside to outside.
 Rear hoop may be maximum 12 inches in from bottom of opera window.
 Minimum one cross bar in top halo.
-May have maximum two horizontal bars, (in addition to bar typing front frame horns together) for radiator protection; must be behind bumper, within confines of body, no wider than stock frame horns.
+May have maximum two horizontal bars, (in addition to bar tying front frame horns together) for radiator protection; must be behind bumper, within confines of body, no wider than stock frame horns.
 Required rear kickers (down bars) and engine hoop must be minimum 1.25-inch OD tubing, with 0.083-inch wall thickness.
 Fuel cell protection required.
 Must be mounted frame rail to frame rail, no higher than fuel cell, inside trunk area with maximum 1.75-inch OD tubing.
 All bars must be inside body.
 Foot protection bar required.

 4. DOOR BARS All door bars and uprights must be minimum 1.50-inch O.D. with 0.095-inch wall thickness.
 Minimum three door bars, both sides, parallel to ground, and perpendicular to driver.
 Minimum four uprights tied from frame to top door bar on driver side, and minimum three uprights on passenger side.
 Steel door plates, 18 gauge or 0.049-inch minimum thickness, must be securely welded to outside of door bars on driver’s side.
 Plate must cover area from top door bar to frame and from rear down post to five inches in front of seat.
 Must be visible for inspection.

 6. DRIVER COMPARTMENT Minimum of three windshield bars in front of driver.
 Aluminum high-back seat only, must be bolted in using minimum 0.375-inch bolts and follow manufacturers installation and usage guidelines.
-Seat must remain inside all confines of roll cage, Bottom rear of seat must be at least 30” in front of centerline of rear.
+Seat must remain inside all confines of roll cage, Bottom rear of seat must be at least 30” in front of centerline of rear axle.
 Driver must be sealed off from track, driveline, engine and fuel cell.
 Kick and rocker panels may be removed.
 Front OEM firewall may be replaced using steel fabricated firewall, 18 gauge or minimum 0.049-inch thickness.
 Top of firewall can be no further back than 12 inches from the back of engine block, measured horizontally.
 Bottom of firewall can be no further back than rear of oval body mount frame hole.
 Dash must not extend more than 24 inches back from top of firewall.
 Dash must be flat, rear can be no higher than front, except for cowl in front of driver.
 OEM floor pan may be replaced using steel fabricated floor pan, 18 gauge or minimum 0.049-inch thickness, securely welded to frame.
 Floor pan may be replaced from front firewall to rear halo supports.
 Must remain flat/OEM appearing from frame rail to frame rail, can be no higher or lower than frame rail.
 Exception is maximum 8-inch-tall drive shaft tunnel.
 Tunnel must remain similar to OEM tunnel in size.
 No cockpits, interior must remain open.
 Rear firewall may be aluminum or steel and may be located no further forward than rear halo supports and no higher than bottom of rear opera windows.
 All holed in firewalls must be covered with metal.
 No driver-adjustable devices allowed.
 Brake adjusters .
 No mirrors.

-7. FRONT SUSPENSION All components and mounts must be steel, unaltered OEM, in OEM location and match fram.
-Rubber, nylon or steel lower A-frame bushings only - no offset of bearing type.
+7. FRONT SUSPENSION All components and mounts must be steel, unaltered OEM, in OEM location and match frame.
+Rubber, nylon or steel lower A-frame bushings only - no offset or bearing type.
 No sway bars.
 Exceptions are: OEM upper A-frame mount may be moved or replaced with aftermarket steel non-adjustable mount matching upper A-frame bolt on design; OEM or OEM replacement ball joints allowed.
 OEM upper A-frame may be replaced using steel non-adjustable aftermarket upper A-frame.
 Lower A-Arms must be stock, match frame and not altered.

 10. SPRINGS One steel spring per wheel only.
 All coil springs must be minimum 4.5 inches O.D. and non-progressive.
 Screw jacks allowed on front of the car.
 Screw jacks will be allowed on the rear of car.
 You may use shims or a screw cup to adjust springs.
 No composite leaf springs.
-Rear springs - maximum 16" in length.
+Rear springs – Maximum 16" in length.
 Front springs 9.5" minimum.

 11. REAR SUSPENSION All components and mounts must be steel, unaltered OEM, in OEM location, and match frame.
 No independent rear suspension.
 Rubber, nylon or steel control arm bushings only, no offset or bearing type.
 Welded single-hole shock mounts only.
 Exceptions are: coil springs may be moved, but center line of axle tube can be no further forward than the front of spring, or no further back than rear of spring; shocks may be moved but must remain similar to stock style mounting and location.
 Springs must be mounted vertical with a max 5-degree angle.
 Springs must be tethered to mount to keep from falling out (Ex: hose clamped or other steel tether).
 Maximum 2.5" from the bottom of the axle tube to the center of the lower control arm mounting bolt.
 Upper control arm mounts on rear end must be level with each other.
 Lower control arms may be replaced with square tubing replacement and must measure 19.25” center of bolt to center of bolt.